The Life and Slimes of Marc Summers

 The Life and Slimes of Marc Summers is a one-man stage performance by American stage and screen actor Marc Summers.

-The performance takes place on a replica of the original Double Dare set, with audience members competing in stunts from the show to accentuate Summers' narration of his life's triumphs and setbacks.
+The performance takes place on a replica of the original Double Dare set, with audience members competing in stunts from the show to accentuate Summers's narration of his life's triumphs and setbacks.

-Alex Brightman adapted Summers' 1999 memoir as the basis for the work, which recounted his struggles with obsessive-compulsive disorder.
+Alex Brightman adapted Summers's 1999 memoir as the basis for the work, which recounted his struggles with obsessive–compulsive disorder (OCD).
 The 2017 Mathew Klickstein documentary On Your Marc was centered around the play's development.

 Development

 Marc Summers met composer Drew Gasparini in 2011 while they were both performing in a summer stock production of Grease at Surflight Theatre in Beach Haven, New Jersey.
 Gasparini became enamored by Summers' stories about his career.

 Summers was badly injured in a 2012 car accident, and prioritized stepping on stage again as the one thing he wished to do before he died.
 Gasparini put him in touch with his friend Alex Brightman, and they began developing a play about his life.

 Brightman based the script on Summers' 1999 memoir Everything in Its Place: My Trials and Triumphs with Obsessive Compulsive Disorder along with new interviews he conducted himself.
 It was originally conceived as a musical with Summers singing, but instead was changed to a one-man play supported by Gasparini's music.

-Mathew Klickstein was author of the 2013 book Slimed!: An Oral History of Nickelodeon’s Golden Age, for which Summers had contributed as a participant and also wrote its foreword.
+Mathew Klickstein was author of the 2013 book Slimed!: An Oral History of Nickelodeon's Golden Age, for which Summers had contributed as a participant and also wrote its foreword.
 Klickstein filmed the play's development, rehearsals, and initial performances in his documentary On Your Marc, which was released with a multi-city screening tour in 2017.